Asian stocks mixed ahead of Fed rate hike decision - NewsBreak

 Asian stocks mixed ahead of Fed rate hike decision

-Asian stock market s were mixed Wednesday ahead of the Federal Reserve's announcement of how sharply it will raise interest rates to cool U.S. inflation.
+BEIJING — (AP) — Asian stock markets were mixed Wednesday ahead of the Federal Reserve's announcement of how sharply it will raise interest rates to cool U.S. inflation.

 Shanghai and Hong Kong advanced.
 Tokyo and Sydney declined.
 Oil prices edged higher.